 Set off on an extraordinary adventure with our 4-Day Salkantay Trek to Machu Picchu, ideal for travelers eager to experience the essence of the Salkantay route within a condensed schedule.
 This expertly crafted trek immerses you in the breathtaking scenery of the Salkantay mountains and glaciers over four dynamic days.

-Day 1: Your journey begins with the stunning Humantay Lagoon, followed by an overnight stay at the peaceful Quiswarniyoc private campsite.
+Day 1: Your journey commences with the breathtaking Humantay Lagoon and an overnight stay at the relatively quiet Quiswarniyoc private campsite.

-Day 3: Explore the enchanting Santa Teresa Valley, abundant with local agriculture, leading you to Aguas Calientes by evening.
+Day 3: Enjoy the pleasurable Santa Teresa Valley, full of local agriculture, to reach Aguas Calientes by evening.

 Our 4-Day Salkantay Trek is designed for efficiency, differing from the traditional 5-day trek by maintaining a brisk pace and focusing on essential highlights.
 Unlike the longer version, this trek skips some leisurely activities such as soaking in hot springs or hiking to the Llactapata viewpoint, ensuring a timely arrival at Machu Picchu.
 This makes it perfect for those with limited time who still wish to immerse themselves in the natural splendor and cultural heritage of the Salkantay Trail and Machu Picchu.